 Anterior Pelvic Tilt (APT) is a very common postural tendency.
 It occurs when the pelvis dips forward.

-3 Main Reasons Why You Should Fix APT
+3 Main Reasons Why You Should Fix Anterior Pelvic Tilt

 Anterior Pelvic Tilt can cause middle and lower back pain or hip pain